-The resolution to approve the Directors' Annual Remuneration Report as set out in the Annual Report for the year ended 31 December 2016 was approved by shareholders at the Annual General Meeting of the Company held on 8 May 2017.
-An ordinary resolution will be proposed at the forthcoming Annual General Meeting of the Company to be held on 11 May 2018 for the approval of the Annual Remuneration Report as set out below.
+The resolution to approve the Directors' Annual Remuneration Report, as set out in the Annual Report for the year ended 31 December 2017, was approved by shareholders at the Annual General Meeting of the Company held on 11 May 2018.
+An ordinary resolution will be proposed at the forthcoming Annual General Meeting of the Company to be held on 10 May 2019 for the approval of the Annual Remuneration Report as set out on pages 40 and 41.